rudderlabs/keydb/README.md

   * If index cache is too small, index blocks and bloom filters are constantly evicted
   * Each lookup during compaction requires re-reading index blocks from disk

-## Issues with Horizontal Scalability
+## Known Issues and Considerations for Horizontal Scalability

 * Creating and loading snapshots can take a lot of time for customers like `loveholidays`
   * For this reason we can do pre-uploads with `/hashRangeMovements` but it is a manual step that requires some understanding of the internal workings of `keydb` and the `scaler`
   * We could take automatic daily snapshots, but they would quite probably create spikes in CPU with a consequent increase in latencies
 * Pre-downloads are not supported yet
   * We might need to create a `checkpoints` table to store what snapshots file a node has already loaded, so that we can skip them during a scaling operation
 * Scaling can take extra resources, so before scaling we might need to increase the resources on the nodes
   * Increasing resources on the nodes would cause a restart, same as VPA
-* Scaling, like scaling-up for example, is done by merging a devops PR which will add more nodes.
-The old nodes will still serve traffic by using the old cluster size until the scale is complete.
-However, if one of the old nodes were to crash or to be restarted accidentally, it would serve traffic based on the new cluster size.
-  * To avoid this we could introduce a `degraded` mode and merge 2 devops PR incrementally:
-    1. First devops PR adds new nodes in `degraded` mode and does not change the `config.yaml` of the old nodes
-    2. Scaler to do an `/autoScale` operation which should remove the `degraded` mode and update all configs in memory
-    3. Merge another devops PR to remove the `degraded` mode for good, and update the `config.yaml` of the old nodes, so that upon restarts the nodes won't pick up old configurations